ukparliament/weeknotes.data-search/2018/12/index.md

 [Dan](https://twitter.com/dasbarrett) met with a delegation from the [Namibian Parliament](http://www.parliament.na/index.php?option=com_content&view=featured&Itemid=435).
 He realised he'd been droning on about our website and our data service for a little too long, so they went through the Namibian website instead.
 There was a good conversation about their users and why they want to make laws more accessible.
 Dan really liked the [legal database](https://laws.parliament.na/about-us/) they showed.

-There was also a good discussion about search with Dan mostly channeling Robert.
+There was also a good discussion about search, with Dan mostly channelling Robert.
 Where are the people (not on your website) and what do they expect (to find things) is a fairly easy sell.

 ### Community